pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 We have now explained all of the elements of the ``flow-on-link`` update rule.

 ### Simple and Complex phasing structures
+We now explain the difference between the "Simple" and "Complex" phasing structures implemented for the RDDL BTX domains.

 #### Simple phasing
 #### Complex phasing